ExpediaGroup/service-client/README.md

          * This hook is special.
 The only value that should be returned here is
          * a response object.
 This is helpful for authentication plugins that
          * want to retry a request if an invalid response was received.
 A request
-         * made within this hook could return it's response object here.
+         * made within this hook could return its response object here.
          *
          * There's a catch however.
 Since response objects from multiple hooks
          * cannot be merged, only the first response object will be taken.
 All